 While it is certainly limited in terms of what it sets out to do – you won’t really learn to speak or write using it or the grammar rules of the language – I do think its game format makes it a fun and engaging way to increase your vocabulary.

 Despite the exercises being pretty similar whatever you do, there are ways to increase the difficulty level and make it more challenging.
 Some parts of the platform could also have been done a bit better with the longer reading texts and listening and ‘speaking’ exercises not being all that helpful.

-Although the starting level is probably too high for beginners, intermediates would definitely benefit from its huge catalog of words and sentences to increase their vocabulary.
+Although the starting level is probably too high for beginners (they’d be better off looking into other apps), intermediates would definitely benefit from its huge catalog of words and sentences to increase their vocabulary.